HAVE A QUESTION ABOUT THIS MODEL?

 Bottom bracket: BSA

-We'll talk through every aspect of the bike with to arrive at your dream build.
-You don't need to have any knowledge of frames or components—we are here to advise and put the perfect build together for you.
+We'll talk through every aspect of the build with you to arrive at your dream bike.
+You don't need to have any knowledge of frames or components — we are here to offer support and advise every step of the way.